api3dao/api-integrations/frontend/README.md

 ### Deployment page

 The deployment page contains the ois details.
 A deployment can have multiple oises.
-Each can have their own feeds, secret keys, and other details.
+Each can have their own feeds, and other details.

 Thus deployment page contains the following sections: